← Back to all foods

 Can spinach really boost iron levels?

 Spinach provides non-heme iron, which is less bioavailable than heme iron from animal sources.
-Pairing spinach with vitamin C-rich foods (lemon juice, tomatoes) significantly improves iron absorption.
+Pairing spinach with vitamin C-rich foods like lemon juice or tomatoes improves iron absorption.

 Evidence note